howarewoo/Ballbot/README.md

  # Ballbot: a Dynamically Stable Omnidirectional Robot

 *Under Construction*

-TO DO:
-- Refine LQR

 A ballbot is a dynamically-stable mobile robot designed to balance on a single spherical wheel (i.e., a ball).
 Through its single contact point with the ground, a ballbot is omnidirectional and thus exceptionally agile, maneuverable and organic in motion compared to other ground vehicles.
 Its dynamic stability enables improved navigability in narrow, crowded and dynamic environments.